szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 Then we discussed different ways of persisting domain models with SQLAlchemy.

-Code examples for each of these approaches, demonstrated how to define domain models and how to persist them to a database using SQLAlchemy.
+Code examples for each of these approaches demonstrated how to define domain models and how to persist them to a database using SQLAlchemy.
-It also discusses the pros and cons of each approach.
+They also discussed the pros and cons of each approach.

 The techniques we discussed can be used to implement architecture patterns like Domain-Driven Design (DDD) and hexagonal architecture.
 By separating domain logic from persistence logic, you can create more modular and maintainable systems that are easier to test and evolve over time.